Collegiate School, Bristol: Name

 In April 2022, the school announced that, from September, it will be known as Collegiate School, Bristol.
 The change followed consultations over the desire to drop the reference to Edward Colston, a notorious slave trader, in its name.
 The school merged with the Collegiate School in Winterbourne in 1991.

 Houses

 Before the advent of the day-boys there were four boarding houses, North, South, East and West.
 These were renamed Aldington, Mortlake, Roundway and Beaufort, with Dolphin being the day-boys house.
 Later, King's was added as an additional day-boys house.
-Now there are four day houses, one of which each pupil is allocated at the start of their Colston's career.
+Now there are four day houses, one of which each pupil is allocated at the start of their Collegiate career.
 The school's boarding house Mortlake was closed in 2010 when Colston's School ended a long tradition as a boarding institution.